 Under the Homes Fitness For Human Act, private landlords have the duty to keep the property’s structure and exterior in good condition.
-This includes the obligation to carry out repairs to:
+This includes but is not limited to the obligation to carry out repairs to:

-This is not an exhaustive list.
-There are other things that could be deemed a breach, such as failure to ensure the property is safe.
+There are other things that could also deem a breach, such as failure to ensure the property is safe.
 This could include failing to address structural defects, gas leaks, broken doors or locks, lack of compliance with fire safety regulations, vermin, etc.

 The compensation you claim is usually divided into three categories: